Honors Program Director

 L499 in the first eight-week session of the spring semester.

-eight-weeks of the spring semester, all students enrolled in L499 will be
+During the senior year, all students enrolled in L499 will be

 required to meet each week for a colloquium at which one or more students